HarshKargeti/mern-quiz/README.md

 Create an account with a username, email address, password.

 # Run Locally
-Clone the project
+## Clone the project

   git clone https://github.com/HarshKargeti/mern-quiz.git

-Go to the project directory
+## Go to the project directory :

 cd mern-quiz-main

-Install dependencies for Client And Server
+## Install dependencies for Client And Server :

   npm run setup-project

-Start both server
+## Start both server :

   npm run dev

 # Connection String
 For security reasons we used our own Mongo Atlas string which is stored in a .env file You will need to set your own connection string up in order to store and retrieve your own data, but your environmental variable must be called, 'MONGO_URL'.
-You also have to set JWT_SECRET = secret JWT_EXPIRES_IN = 1d

 # JWT
 JWT is used for user authentication.